Coriander seeds - The spice

-Coriander seeds - Coriandrum sativum - Cilantro are actually the fruits of the plant of the umbelliferae family (Apiaceae).
+Coriander seeds, Coriandrum sativum, or cilantro are the fruit of the plant from the Umbelliferae family (Apiaceae).
 It is an annual plant that grows between 30 and 90 cm high.
-The coriander fruits are spherical, vertically matured and hollow inside.
-Their color is yellow to brown and their size ranges from 2.5-5 mm in diameter.
-We use the seeds as a spice and the green young leaves as a herb in the kitchen.
-In Asian countries, the roots are also used.
+The coriander fruits are spherical, vertically matured, and hollow inside.
+Their color is yellow to brown, and their diameter ranges from 2.5-5 mm.
+We use the seeds as a spice in the kitchen and the young green leaves as a herb.
+In Asian countries, they even use their roots.

-The harvest takes place before the fruit reaches maturity from July to August, when the seeds start to turn from green to yellow-brown.
-According to ancient tradition, the cut plant is allowed to wither for a few days before being threshed.
+The harvest takes place before the fruit reaches maturity from July to August when the seeds turn from green to yellow-brown.
+Then, according to ancient tradition, the cut plant can wither for a few days before being threshed.
 The seeds are then dried under the sun before they are sifted and packaged.

 Origin and history

-It is said that the coriander originally comes from Spain.
-It was also known by the Egyptians and probably very popular.
-It was found among other spices during excavations of ancient Pharaohs tombs such as the pharaoh Tutankhamun.
-The Greeks and Romans valued it not only as a spice and an additive to wine making, but also as a remedy.
+Reports say that the coriander formerly comes from Spain, and it is since the Egyptians a popular spice.
+Archaeologists find it among other spices during excavations of ancient pharaoh's tombs like the pharaoh Tutankhamen.
+In addition, the Greeks and Romans valued it as a spice, an additive to winemaking, and a remedy.

-The coriander has a slightly peppery, very fine, sweet taste reminiscent of orange peel.
-Its scent is flowery, sweet and spicy and therefore looks seductive and oriental.
-Our coriander seduces with its particularly intense aroma, thanks to the intense sunshine and the rich soil of Andalusia.
+The coriander has a somewhat piquant, fine, and sweet taste, reminiscent of orange peel.
+Its scent is flowery, sugary, and spicy.
+Therefore it tastes seductive and oriental.
+Our coriander fascinates with its particular intense aroma.

 Coriander is one of the oldest spices in the world.
-It is popular in many countries and it is used extensively.
-Due to its mild taste you can spice generously with cilantro in comparison to other spices like cumin.
+It is popular in many countries.
+Due to its mild taste, you can spice generously with cilantro compared to other spices like cumin.

 Culinary use of cilantro

 Coriander is still considered the bread spice par excellence (Franconian peasant bread).
-Furthermore, it spices meat, fish, vegetables especially potatoes and carrots, but also legumes.
-It belongs in hummus and vegetables couscous.
-Many North African dishes use coriander and it is also present in many spice blends.
-Rasel - Hanout, Tabil, African Rub, Baharat, Berbere, Carioca, Colorado, in many curry mixes as well as Masala.
+Furthermore, it favors meat, fish, vegetables, especially potatoes and carrots, but also legumes.
+Therefore, it belongs to hummus and vegetable couscous.
+Many North African dishes use coriander.
+It is also present in many spice blends like Ras el Hanout, Tabil, African Rub, Baharat, Berbere, Carioca, Colorado, in many curry blends, and Masala.

-Do you like to prepare compote?
-Then there should be no coriander here with apple, plum or bee compote.
+Do you like to prepare a compote?
+Then there should be no coriander here with apple, plum, or bee compote.

-Coriander can be combined very well with other spices.
-Give it a try.
-Here is a small list of spices that go well with coriander.
-Fennel, ginger, caraway, garlic, mace, allspice, cloves, cinnamon, chili, allspice, nutmeg.
+Coriander can be combined generously with other spices.
+Here is a small list of spices that go great with coriander: Sumac, Fennel, ginger, caraway, garlic, mace ground, allspice, cloves, cassia cinnamon ground, chili, allspice, nutmeg.

 Storage of cilantro

-Please consume ground coriander quickly.
-Whole coriander can be stored cool and dry.
-In addition, please protect it from direct sunlight.
+The coriander seeds can be stored cold and dry.
+Also, please protect it from direct sunlight.